animist-io/wowshuxkluh/README.md

 [![Build Status](https://travis-ci.org/animist-io/wowshuxkluh.svg?branch=master)](https://travis-ci.org/animist-io/wowshuxkluh) **Warning: under construction / not currently usable.**

 Wowshuxkluh will be an an Angular 1.x library for Ionic.js that lets mobile devices automatically (or intentionally) connect to Ethereum IoT nodes over BluetoothLE and write transactions to the blockchain about their location.
-The project's goal is to make presence in space and time transactionally available to Ethereum contracts in a way that is tedious to spoof - e.g. it should provide a reasonably reliable location oracle for mobile.
+The project's goal is to make presence in space and time transactionally available to Ethereum contracts in a way that is tedious to spoof - e.g. it should provide a minimally competent location oracle for mobile.

 Use cases for such a system include:
 + Competitive races